 The moths seem more prevalent in the late summer, the time when we are dealing with extracted supers.
 We therefore need to prevent the moths from getting into the comb, and we need to be wary of storing combs which look fine at the end of the year (for example in September) but are ruined when we bring them out of storage in Spring.
 If you have a big enough freezer you can freeze frames for at least 24 hours to kill off adult moths, larvae and pupae.
-There are also preventive treatments available from most Beekeeping Suppliers – for example B401 (also known as Certan).
+There are also preventive treatments available from most Beekeeping Suppliers – for example B401 (also known as Certan), though this is currently unavailable in the UK.
 It is a safe and environmentally friendly product based on a concentrated solution of Bacillus thuringiensis, an insecticidal bacterium which is harmless to bees.

 Image Courtesy The Animal and Plant Health Agency (APHA), Crown Copyright